Abraham Committed Adultery Got Divorced

 - One, adultery is always adultery and the consequences are always painful even when those who commit it are poorly informed.

-Adultery in Jesus day was exactly the same as adultery when Adam and Eve were created and ignorance is neither mitigating nor prophylactic.
+Adultery in Jesus day was exactly the same as adultery when Adam and Eve were created and ignorance is neither mitigating or prophylactic.

 Abraham and Sara experienced a lot of relationship pain due to her inability to bear children.
-Because his desire for children had been frustrated, Abraham had been very insensitive to her feelings, lying about their marriage relationship (a veiled expression of rejection), but even with this emotional cloud cover it wouldn’t take a brain surgeon to know that the addition of a second woman, even at the insistence of the first wasn’t the best answer.
+Abraham’s lying about their marriage relationship (a veiled expression of rejection) had to be hurtful, but even with this emotional cloud cover it wouldn’t take a brain surgeon to know that the addition of a second woman, even at the insistence of the first, wasn’t the best answer.

 - Two, God gives us the truth and doesn’t waste time talking about the many ways it can be violated or the circumstances in which that may occur.